tyknkd/flashcard-app/PAGE_TESTING.md

     * Correct page contents
     * All links lead to correct pages
     * Drop down menus display when menu item clicked
-    * Correct username and password results in authentication
+    * Correct username and password results in authentication and redirects to decks page
-    * Error displayed for incorrect username/password
+    * Error displayed for invalid username/password

 <img src="https://github.com/ThomasJHLees/Team0Project/blob/main/images/mockups/login.png?raw=true" width="1000">

 =======================================================================

-### Page 4: All Deck Viewing Page / Filter Page ###
+### Page 5: Decks Viewing Page ###

 * Page Description (include a mockup or hand drawn image of the page)

-    * !!!May include user created decks OR may have a separate page similar to this to show user created decks
+    * Displays public and user-created decks
+    * Header with logo

-    * Header to other pages
+    * Navigation menu to other pages
-    * Page with all decks creates by World Salad
-    * Button to make a new Deck
+    * If logged in, button/link to create a new deck
+    * If logged in, button/link to edit only decks owned by user
-    * Includes filter to cycle through the decks
+    * Includes means to filter decks
-    * Footer with Contact
+    * Footer with contact

 * Parameters needed for the page

-    * All decks written out
+    * All decks' details (deck_id, title, description, category, owner, public status)
     * Logo
     * Other pages with corresponding links